unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 13 (10,000 XP)

-**_Limited Magic Immunity_**.
-The rakshasa can’t be affected or detected by spells of 6th level or lower unless it wishes to be.
-It has advantage on saving throws against all other spells and tek effects.
+**_Limited Tek Immunity_**.
+The rakshasa can’t be affected or detected by tek skills of 6th level or lower unless it wishes to be.
+It has advantage on saving throws against all other tek skills and tek effects.

-**_Innate Techcasting_**.
-The rakshasa’s innate Techcasting ability is Charisma (spell save DC 18, +10 to hit with spell attacks).
-The rakshasa can innately cast the following spells, requiring no material components:
+**_Innate Tekcasting_**.
+The rakshasa’s innate Tekcasting ability is Charisma (tek skill save DC 18, +10 to hit with tek skill attacks).
+The rakshasa can innately cast the following tek skills, requiring no material components:

 At will: _detect thoughts_, _disguise self_, _mage hand_, _minor illusion_
-3/day each: _charm person_, _detect magic_, _invisibility_, _major image_, s_uggestion_
+3/day each: _charm person_, _detect tek_, _invisibility_, _major image_, s_uggestion_
 1/day each: _dominate person_, _fly_, _plane shift_, _true seeing_

 **Actions**

 **_Multiattack_**.
 The rakshasa makes two claw attacks.

 **_Claw_**. _Melee Weapon Attack:_ +7 to hit, reach 5 ft., one target. _Hit:_ 9 (2d6 + 2) slashing damage, and the target is hacked if it is a creature.
 The tek hack takes effect whenever the target takes a short or long rest, filling the target’s thoughts with horrible images and dreams.
 The hacked target gains no benefit from finishing a short or long rest.
-The hack lasts until it is lifted by a _remove hack_ spell or similar magic.
+The hack lasts until it is lifted by a _remove hack_ tek skill or similar tek.

 #### Remorhaz